hkim07/extract_misinformation_candidate_tweets/README.md

 4) Run `collect_parents.py` that saves JSON files for parents of selected replies.
 As Twitter API has a rate limit on searching a specific tweet ID, it takes much time if you want to collect parents of all replies.
 For this reason, we recommend to collect parents of a subset of replies of high similarity.
 The size of the subset can be set with `-n`.
     * For example, if you run `python collect_parents.py -n 10`, only parents of top 10 replies in terms of similarity will be obtained.
     * JSON files will be stored in the folder `/parents`.
+    * You should save your Twitter API credential in ./config.py.
+        - Consumer API key as ckey in ./config.py
+        - Consumer API secret key as csec in ./config.py
+        - Access token as akey in ./config.py
+        - Access token secret as asec in ./config.py

 ### References
 Reimers, N., & Gurevych, I. (2019, November).
 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 3973-3983).